What is Colonic Hydrotherapy?

 Sometimes if the wastes are clogging the lymph system for too long, the body will push waste to the skin surface as spots, boils, eczema, psoriasis, or ulcers.

 The lymph has another important role as the immune system’s first responder, carrying white blood cells around the body.
 If it starts to clog with body waste, our immune response time is greatly impaired.
 Eventually the wastes become toxic and cannot be contained, they begin to leak into the blood stream forcing the liver to work harder to mop up and filter out the toxins into its own tissue to keep the other organs safe.
-By the time we notice feeling unwell, retaining water / weight gain, tired, irritable, food intolerences that cause bloating, auto immune symptoms, even feeling depressed, the body has been trying to cope for a long time, we only notice when it can no longer cope.
+By the time we notice feeling unwell, retaining water / weight gain, tired, irritable, food intolerences appear that may lead to bloating, auto immune symptoms, even feeling depressed, the body has been trying to cope for a long time, we only notice when it can no longer cope.

 How do I know if I need a treatment?